Doggie Nose Butter – What is it?

-QUESTION: How do you make Doggie Nose Creme?
+QUESTION: How do you make Doggie Nose Butter?

-This versatile mixture of humectants and emollients can be used for dry noses, cracked pads and elbows, cream for nursing mothers and as a general cream for dry skin.
-It is ok for the pet to lick it, it can be used on any land mammal (except those that require dust to control mites) and is 96% biodegradable.
+This versatile mixture of humectants and oils can be used for dry noses, cracked pads and elbows, cream for nursing mothers and as a general cream for dry skin.

 Whisk together until well mixed, spoon into a large Ziploc baggie, cut small corner and squish into a 8oz boston round.
 Assemble 10 – 1/2 oz and 10 – 1oz boston rounds and dispense from the large container.
 OR watch the video to make smaller amounts.
 1 oz jars)